 Temporary Labeling: Come up with a short label (one to three words) for each paragraph, much as I have done for this section on Paragraph Development itself.
 This label will correspond to the paragraph's topic sentence, and will help you stay focused while giving you a visual reminder of how the paragraph fits into the overall architecture of the paper.
 You can always remove the labels as you get ready to submit your full draft.

 Section Headings: For longer papers, you can group paragraphs together into sections.
-For example, the Final Research Article in English 127 requires a literature review section, so all of the paragraphs that comprise the literature review can fall under a labeled section heading.
+For example, the Final Research Article in English 127 requires a Scholarly Review section, so all of the paragraphs that comprise the Scholarly Review can fall under a labeled section heading.
 The temporary labels are excellent tools for coming up with possible section headings, all of which you may or may not end up retaining for your final draft.